 We began our operations in August 2008 and have grown significantly since then.
-In 2011, 2012 and 2013, we fulfilled approximately 7.3 million, 21.9 million and 49.2 million customer orders, respectively, and we generated total net revenues of US\$227.1 million, US\$692.1 million and US\$1.7 billion, respectively.
-In 2011 and 2012, we incurred net losses of US\$107.3 million and US\$9.5 million, respectively.
-In 2013, we generated net income of US\$52.3 million.
-Our net loss in 2011 and 2012 and net income in 2013 reflected non-cash share-based compensation expenses in an aggregate amount of US\$73.9 million, US\$7.6 million and US\$12.5 million, respectively.
+In 2012, 2013 and 2014, we fulfilled approximately 21.9 million, 49.2 million and 107.3 million customer orders, respectively, and we generated total net revenues of US\$692.1 million, US\$1.7 billion and US\$3.8 billion, respectively.
+In 2012, we incurred net losses of US\$9.5 million.
+In 2013 and 2014, we generated net income of US\$52.3 million and US\$122.8 million, respectively.
+Our net loss in 2012 and net income in 2013 and 2014 reflected non-cash share-based compensation expenses in an aggregate amount of US\$7.6 million, US\$12.5 million, and US\$36.8 million, respectively.

 PRC laws and regulations currently limit foreign ownership of companies that provide internet-based services, such as our online retail business.
 To comply with these restrictions, we conduct our online operations principally through our consolidated affiliated entity, Guangzhou Vipshop Information Technology Co., Ltd., or Vipshop Information.
 We face risks associated with our corporate structure, as our control over Vipshop Information is based upon contractual arrangements rather than equity ownership.
 See "Item 4.C.
 Information on the Company-Organizational Structure" and "Item 3.D.
-Key Information-Risk Factors-Risks Relating to Our Corporate Structure and Restrictions on Our Industry."
+Key Information -Risk Factors-Risks Relating to Our Corporate Structure and Restrictions on Our Industry."